 The Broad Contemporary Art Museum, designed by Renzo Piano, opened in 2008 and impresses with three

 vast floors.
-BCAM presents contemporary art from LACMA's collection in addition to temporary exhibitions that explore the interplay of the present and the past.
-In 2010, the Lynda and Stewart Resnick Exhibition Pavilion, a stunning, light-filled space also designed by Renzo Piano, added more exhibit space.
+BCAM presents contemporary art from LACMA's collection in addition to temporary exhibitions that explore the interplay between the present and the past.
+In 2010 the Lynda and Stewart Resnick Exhibition Pavilion, a stunning, light-filled space also designed by Renzo Piano, added more gallery space.

 LACMA's other spaces include the Ahmanson Building, a showcase for Art of the Pacific, European, Middle Eastern, South and Southeast Asian collections; the Robert Gore Rifkind Center for German Expressionist Studies; the Art of the Americas Building; the Pavilion for Japanese Art, featuring scrolls, screens, drawings, paintings, textiles, and decorative arts from Japan; the Bing Center, a research library, resource center, and theater; and the Boone's Children's Gallery, located in the Hammer Building, where story time and art lessons are among the activities offered.

 Temporary exhibits sometimes require tickets purchased in advance.